We research sustainable engineering solutions for the built environment. Our areas of interest include:

 To achieve the above goals requires a highly multidisciplinary.
 The research group integrates researchers with expertise within:

-- Applied Engineering – Building physics, building services (HVAC, lighting, and controls engineering), renewable energy production, numerical modelling and optimization (of buildings and their technical services), metrology (we emphasize empirical evidence-based research; our laboratory and field measurement facilities are described below), and meteorology (weather data).
+- Applied Engineering – Building physics, building services (HVAC, lighting, and building automation and controls engineering), renewable energy production, numerical modelling and optimization (of buildings and their technical services), metrology (we emphasize empirical evidence-based research; our laboratory and field measurement facilities are described below), and meteorology (weather data).

-- Occupational Health – Indoor environment for human health, comfort and productivity, for example indoor microbiology, indoor & outdoor air quality, and sanitation (Public Health Engineering) for buildings and health institutions.
+- Occupant Health – Indoor environment for human health, comfort and productivity, including indoor microbiology, indoor & outdoor air quality, and sanitation (Public Health Engineering) for buildings and health institutions.

 The research group is active in research networks, externally funded research contracts, and integrates research into teaching (at bachelor, master and PhD-level).
 We publish peer-reviewed research, and exploit OsloMet’s attractive and central location for scientific meetings.